Snakes don’t want to hurt us.

 - able to be used day or night

-They’re also so easy to rig up, a child can do it.
-The cool aspect about the traps is that they don’t kill the snakes and they allow you to have the snake effectively and humanely removed.
+They’re also incredibly easy to rig up.
+The best part about the traps is that they don’t kill the snakes.
+They allow you to remove the snakes effectively and humanely.

-This snake trap has a tunnel shape design.
-This narrow design allows it to be placed in confined places.
-This large 40” trap-chamber comes with 2 sliding adhesive liners to hold the snake.
+This snake trap has a tunnel shaped design.
+The narrow design means you can place it in confined places.
+This large 40” trap-chamber comes with 2 sliding adhesive liners to capture the snakes.

-It’s a re-usable trap and you simply replace the adhesive liner.
+It’s a re-usable trap and you simply have to replace the adhesive liner.
 Snakes can be released by applying non-toxic vegetable oil to both liner and snake.

 This reusable, environmentally friendly snake catcher is very effective for using indoors or out.
 The multi-use trap is pet-friendly and the catch inserts can be re-ordered.

-Apart from snakes, it is useful for catching mice and spiders too.
-The water-resistant trap measures roughly 18″x10″
+In addition to snakes, it is also useful for catching mice and spiders.
+The water-resistant trap measures roughly 18 by 10 inches.

 This extra strength glue trap will trap a snake on contact with its large surface area.
-It’s a multi-purpose trap and will catch rodents and insects apart from snakes.
+It’s a multi-purpose trap and will also catch rodents and insects.

-It is non-toxic and can be safely used in schools, homes or businesses.
-Snakes can then be released.
+It is non-toxic and can safely be used in schools, homes or businesses.
+Snakes can be released back into the wild unharmed.

-This 8 x 8 x 18’’ trap is used successfully to trap snakes.
-It is made with heavy-duty vinyl dipped steel mesh and is ideal for capturing snakes 2 to 4 feet in length.
+This 8 x 8 x 18 inch minnow trap is also used to trap snakes.
+It is made with heavy-duty vinyl dipped steel mesh and is ideal for capturing snakes from 2 to 4 feet in length.

-If if you were trying to trap a non-venomous snake, a venomous one could have entered the trap.
-Then it will be foolish to try and handle the trap yourself, unless you have experience handling poisonous snakes.
+Even if you were targeting a non-venomous snake, a venomous one could have entered the trap.
+If that is the case, do not try and handle the trap yourself, unless you have experience handling poisonous snakes.
 Call a professional.

-Once the snakes are trapped and removed from your property, you’ll want to introduce some practical ways to protect your property from snakes that are venomous.
+Once the snakes are trapped and removed from your property, you’ll want to introduce some practical ways to protect your property from snakes, especially ones that are venomous.
 Keep your lawns short, avoid rooms full of clutter and seal all cracks in your home.

 Yes, you can always hire an expert who can remove a snake with snake tongs, but if there is no such expert in your area, or you do not want to take on the expense, snake traps can be an effective alternative.
 But only for non-venomous snakes.